 Jim started off with materials, then talks about thumbnail sketches and their importance (I have a whole blog post on that here), how to simplify a scene, how to add details such as people, adding darks and contrast and adding colour.

 If you love Jim’s work and want to delve much further into his sketching concepts, he has an amazing book on urban sketching called Freehand Drawing & Discovery available on Amazon.

-Teoh is like the cornerstone of the urban sketching community.
-He is extremely prolific, has a huge blog over at parkablog.com and a massive Youtube following where he reviews anything and everything to do with art and illustration as well a provide urban sketching tutorials and videos of him out and about urban sketching, on his own or with friends.
+Teoh is the cornerstone of the urban sketching community.
+He is extremely prolific, has a huge blog over at parkablog.com and a massive Youtube following where he reviews anything and everything to do with art and illustration as well as provide urban sketching tutorials and videos of him out and about urban sketching, on his own or with friends.